mattygiedt/redis/README.md

 * [Streams](https://redis.io/docs/data-types/streams/)

 ## Dev Environment
-I use VSCode + Docker and these instructions basically how I setup my development environment.
+I use VSCode + Docker and these instructions follow the steps I use to setup my development environment.

 ### Build the `redis-env:local` container image
 Start in the project root and type: